-- 19. (1) Subject to subsections (3) and (4), an application for the registration of a design ("applicant's design") must be rejected if: - (a) the applicant's design is substantially identical with, or deceptively similar to: - (i) a design registered by another person; or - (ii) a design whose registration is being sought by another person; and - (b) the priority date for the registration of the applicant's design is the same as or after the priority date for the registration of the other design. - (2) If the Registrar is satisfied: - (a) that there has been honest concurrent use of the 2 designs; or the Registrar may accept the application for the registration of the applicant's design subject to any conditions or limitations that the Registrar thinks fit to impose.
+- 19. (1) Subject to subsection (3), an application for the registration of a design ("applicant's design") must be rejected if: - (a) the applicant's design is substantially identical with, or deceptively similar to: - (i) a design registered by another person; or - (ii) a design whose registration is being sought by another person; and - (b) the priority date for the registration of the applicant's design is the same as or after the priority date for the registration of the other design. - (2) If the Registrar is satisfied: - (a) that there has been honest concurrent use of the 2 designs; or - (b) that, because of other circumstances, it is proper to do so;

+the Registrar may accept the application for the registration of the applicant's design subject to any conditions or limitations that the Registrar thinks fit to impose.